-Scope of Contacts - Work requires contacts with specific patient population and families who may be unfamiliar with the work function, or with special groups as mental patients or prisoners; may also have contact with APPs, physicians, nurses, and other medical personnel.
+Scope of Contacts - Work requires contacts with specific patient population and families who may be unfamiliar with the work function, or with special groups as mental patients or prisoners; may also have contact with physicians, nurses, and other medical personnel.

-Nature and Purpose - Contacts frequently require educating and informing patients of options related to medical treatment(s) or other courses of action.
+Nature and Purpose - Contacts frequently require persuading and influencing patients to pursue medical treatment or another course of action.